The placement rules are also available in the Placement Chart.

 These courses are recommended for highly motivated students who have prior experience with the language, heritage speakers, or those who have studied a romance language previously.
 Students who have completed HISP 102 at the College or HISP 103 should take HISP 203 as their next course.

-V. Placement Tests
+V. Assessment Tests